drone/docs/content/pipeline/kubernetes/syntax/trigger.md

   - labeled
 {{< / highlight >}}

-Execute when a pull request is opened or reopened:
+Execute when a pull request is opened:

 {{< highlight text "linenos=table,linenostart=12" >}}
 trigger: